 Chad became a Party to the WHO Framework Convention on Tobacco Control on April 30, 2006.

-Tobacco Packaging and Labeling: The administrative order currently in effect requires text-only warnings on the lateral sides of all packages of tobacco products.
-This warning must be at least 1.5 millimeters in height.
-Beginning in November 2015, combined picture and text health warnings will be required to cover at least 70 percent of the front and back of tobacco product packaging.
-Four warnings will be required to rotate over a two-year period.
-In addition, misleading packaging, including terms such as “light” and “mild” and other signs, will be prohibited.
+Combined picture and text health warnings are required to cover at least 70 percent of the front and back of tobacco product packaging.
+(The size of the health warnings will increase to 80% on June 30, 2021.)
+Warnings are required to rotate every two years.
+In addition, misleading packaging, including terms such as “light” and “mild” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.